Henschke, `The Wheelwright` Eden Valley Shiraz

 Vineyards

 The Wheelwright pays tribute to the founding father of the Henschke winery and vineyards, winemaker Johann Christian Henschke.
-He was among the first generation of the early German Silesian pioneers of South Australia, and established the family winery in 1868.
-Johann Christian arrived as a skilled stonemason and wheelwright and planted his first vineyards in the high country of the Eden Valley.
-This wine is produced from old vine shiraz planted in 1968, by fourth-generation Cyril Henschke.
-Managed with organic and biodynamic practices, the 1.6 hectare The Wheelwright vineyard sits an elevation of 470 metres with a north through west to south aspect.
-Soils are sandy loam over clay.
+He was among the first generation of the early Barossa German pioneers of South Australia, and established the family winery in 1868.
+Johann Christian arrived as a skilled stonemason and wheelwright and planted his first vineyards in the high country of the picturesque Eden Valley.
+This wine is produced from Old-Vine shiraz planted in 1968, a century later, by fourth-generation Cyril Henschke.

 Vintage